fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - The type of argument1 of 'beschreibt' is 'Funktion'.
 - The result type of 'beschreibt' is 'Signal'.

+- // snippet(15) # todo delete?
+- There is a general statement:
+    - formalized setting:
         - 'f' is an instance of 'Funktion'

-- // snippet(15)
         - 'Rn' is an instance of 'real coordinate space'
         - 'n' is an instance of 'integer number'
         - 'Rn' has dimension 'n'
+    - formalized assertion:
         - 'f' has domain 'set of real numbers'.
         - 'f' has range 'Rn'.